Recommended Yoga Books

 This book is most interesting as a glossary of many of the yoga terms we most regularly come across.
-A most helpful CD accompanies the reader on pronunciation.
+The book is accompanied by a most helpful CD on pronunciation.

 Moving Into Stillness, Erich Schiffman

-Another modern elaboration of the esoteric and holistic approach to yoga lies behind the physical postures.
+Another modern elaboration of the esoteric and holistic approach to yoga lying behind the physical postures.
 Erich, from an Iyengar background, is incredibly knowledgeable in the field.

 Hatha Yoga, Theos Bernard

 Writing earlier on at the turn of the twentieth century, the book, along with his others, provides a fascinating look into the more subtle application of hatha yoga.
-From personal experience, Bernards’ discussion and instruction on the Kriyas stands out.
+Clearly from personal experience, Bernards’s discussion and instruction on the Kriyas stands out.

-A History of Modern Yoga, Elizabeth De Michalis
+A History of Modern Yoga, Elizabeth De Michelis